 And why do we have so much bok choy?
 I wish I could say it was because I was striving to introduce new and interesting vegetables to our family’s diet.
 I’ve cooked bok choy a couple of times and love its texture but growing it never really occurred to me until I found myself with some free packets of seeds from High Mowing Seeds out of Wolcott.
 It was early May, the weather was gorgeous and I had a little time, so I decided to plant my free seeds, whatever they were and now find myself with very happy and healthy crops of both arugula and bok choy.
 The arugula we know what to do with -- easy in salads and delicious on grilled pizza for a bit of contrast -- but the bok choy is another story.
 I do have a great recipe for Lion’s Head Meatballs with bok choy, a delicious Chinese specialty, and another one for braised bok choy but somehow late spring just doesn’t seem the right season to be making those.

 I began by asking my neighbors if they had any favorite recipes and while one of them loves bok choy and its texture as I do, she didn’t have a favorite recipe.
 Our other neighbor was thrilled to be shown the rows of creamy white stems with their light green leaves and promises that he will be back to pick some to use in stir fry.
-While that sounded good, it happened to be perfect weather for grilling and eating outdoors and I wanted to take advantage of that.
-I knew I had come across recipes using bok choy in salads so I decided to see what I could find.

 Sure enough, the trusty internet was full of applicable salad recipes.
 The range was astonishing.
 One amounted to chopped bok choy topped with what I can only describe as candy brittle made of sugar, ramen noodles and sesame seeds.
 Others used it simply as a green topped with a variety of dressings.
 I found one that looked just right -- a grilled salad that seemed like it would be a nice mix of flavors and colors and would accompany our teriyaki chicken beautifully.